Manage database availability groups in Exchange Server

-To configure the server as out of maintenance mode and ready to accept client connections, run:
+To configure the server to be in out-of-maintenance mode and ready to accept client connections, run the following command:

 Set-ServerComponentState <ServerName> -Component ServerWideOffline -State Active -Requester Maintenance

-To allow the server to accept Unified Messaging calls (in Exchange 2016 only), run:
+To allow the server to accept Unified Messaging calls (in Exchange 2016 only), run the following command:

 Set-ServerComponentState <ServerName> -Component UMCallRouter -State Active -Requester Maintenance